Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 on NFL, more

 RB Aaron Jones, Minnesota Vikings, 48.5 rushing yards - More (1.77x)

-Jones has been playing hurt, but has rushed for 86 or more yards against the Chicago Bears in three of his last five games against them.
+Jones has rushed for 86 or more yards against the Bears in three of his last five games against them.
 He has reached over 100 yards in two of those games.
 The model projects Jones will rush for 52.4 yards, giving this a 3 out of 5 rating.
 Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.22x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 45-28 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.